 An appeal request concerning charges and/or sanctions stemming from B-level violations of the Honor and Student Conduct Codes resolved administratively without a hearing may be made by a charged student on the ground of incorrect determination of responsibility and/or on the ground of sanction(s) disproportionate to the severity of the violation.
 An appeal request of an administrative handling must be made in writing by the specified deadline to the representative of the Office of the Dean of Students within two weekdays (Monday-Friday) after the date on which the written notice was sent.

 Appeal Request of Judicial Board Hearing Decisions

 An appeal request concerning the outcome of a judicial board hearing held to resolve charges of alleged violation of the Honor and Student Conduct Codes may be made by a charged student on one or more of the following grounds:

 - new information not available at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;

 - sanction(s) disproportionate to the severity of the violation; and/or

 - incorrect procedure that substantially impacted the fairness of the judicial board hearing.

 The appeal request may include one letter from one character reference, regardless of whether a different character reference letter was submitted during the hearing.
-A character reference must be a current Lynchburg College student, faculty, or staff member who did not participate in the hearing in another capacity.
+A character reference must be a current University of Lynchburg student, faculty, or staff member who did not participate in the hearing in another capacity.
 An appeal request may result in a decision to uphold all original decisions made by the judicial board, to reverse or modify in any way the original decisions, or to return the case to the judicial board for a new hearing.

 When making an appeal outcome decision, the review person may reference the written appeal request, all documents concerning the case, the audio recording of the original hearing and all information presented in that proceeding, as well as interview the chairperson of the original hearing panel regarding procedures followed and decisions made.